 Amazingly, Bhutan is the only country in the world that emits no carbon, despite the fact that all other countries have battled to maintain adequate air quality.
 Bhutan has rightfully earned the moniker of Shangri-la.
 It is a shining example for other countries that believe that their people’s pleasure is only dependent on their ability to make money, and that development can only be achieved at the expense of environmental damage.

 Day 01: Arrive to Paro

-- The flight to Paro on a clear day is one of the most spectacular of all mountain flights.
-One can see Mt.
-Everest, Kanchenjunga, Makalu and other peaks in Bhutan such as Chomolhari, Jichu Drake and Tsering ghang.
-The first gift from Bhutan will be cool, clean fresh air as you step out of the aircraft.
-On arrival at Paro airport, received by our representative and transfer to the hotel.
-Evening take a stroll around Paro market and town.
-Overnight at the hotel in Paro.
+On a clear day, the journey to Paro is one of the most breathtaking of all mountain flights.
+Mt.
+Everest, Kanchenjunga, Makalu, and several peaks in Bhutan, including Chomolhari, Jichu Drake, and Tsering ghang, can all be seen.
+The first gift you’ll receive from Bhutan will be cool, pure fresh air as you exit the plane.
+Upon arriving at Paro airport, our representative will greet you and transport you to your accommodation.
+Take a stroll through Paro’s market and town in the evening.